janisaiad/DeNN-NTK/refs/wk13-ntk-transformers-mmnn/script.md

 Now for the 2nd part
-I'll show you all the hand calculations i went through, it was very hard and very long, b
+I'll show you all the hand calculations i went through, it was very hard and very long

-I'm glad to present to you my hand calculations, because since the beginning of my work over the NTK, i've written about 300 pages of hand calculations.
+I'm glad to present to you this, because since the beginning of my work over the NTK, i've written about 300 pages of hand calculations.
 This is a retranscription of what i've done only during 3 days, with also reading papers, implementing numerical stuff and do comparisons etc ..